seungjunlee96/seungjunlee96.github.io/README.md

 ## Customization

-### Adding Posts
+### Updating Content

-Create new markdown files in the `_posts/` directory with the naming convention: `YYYY-MM-DD-title.md`
+Edit `index.md` to update your biography, publications, and experience.
+The site uses a single-page layout, so all content is in this file.

 ### Modifying Navigation

-Edit `_data/navigation.yml` to add or remove navigation links.
+Edit `_data/navigation.yml` to add navigation links if needed (currently empty for single-page site).

-### Updating About Page

-Edit `_posts/about/2023-10-04-about.md` to update your biography, publications, and experience.

 ## Theme